TomBladsjo/MARB/README.md

 ##### Dataset

-The dataset is, at present, available on request (email tom.sodahl@gmail.com).
+The dataset used in the thesis is available on request (email tom.sodahl@gmail.com).
 To create a MARB-style dataset from your own data, use `notebooks/dataset_creation.ipynb`.

 ##### Model evaluation